 Draw up a contract outlining an agreement between you and the person you are caring for to make your services official.
 Present the contract and your information to Medicaid or the long-term insurance provider in order to qualify for the funds that cover the in-home care services.

 Gather all the necessary information such as taxes, medical history and other required documentation to apply for financial assistance through Medicaid or other state-funded programs.
+Your relative's income and assets must meet Medicaid's limits.
+Even if their finances exceed limits, they can still qualify with careful planning.

 - Make sure your caregiver contract outlines the salary you are collecting and how often you are to be paid.
 Keep a record of the payments you receive so that there are no questions from other family members or the assistance agency.